seanpm2001/The-REAL-Data-Liberation-Front_Docs/Compliance/Corp/I/N/Instagram/README.md

 > **Status:** `❌️ Failure`

 Data takeout is hidden behind some settings, and a password is asked for every time you go to do a data takeout.
 Other than that, it doesn't try to restrict you from doing a data takeout.

+Update from 2023, Friday, August 11th: My account was suspended 4 days after doing a data takeout.
+The reason cited was that the data takeout tool by Instagram violates Instagrams terms of service.
+Instagram is **very hostile**, I would lower the score further based on this alone, but it wouldn't fit into the rules of this project.
+You can read more about the exchange [:octocat: `here (seanpm2001/Instagram#suspension-2023-august-11th)`](https://github.com/seanpm2001/Instagram#suspension-2023-august-11th)

 </details>